 Vibrate the Concrete

-To reduce voids, concrete should be vibrated from time to time.
+To eliminate voids, the concrete should be vibrated from time to time.
 The easiest way to do this is to tap the sidewalls with a rubber mallet.
-Some do-it-yourselfers prefer to press a vibrating electric tool such an orbital sander or a hammer drill against the sidewalls.
+Some do-it-yourselfers prefer to press a vibrating electric tool such as an orbital sander or a hammer drill against the sidewalls.
+If possible, vibrate the bottom of the form, as well.

 Screed the Concrete